technologiestiftung/talking-treebot-exhibit/README.md

 - USB speaker box
 - Bluetooth Lavalier microphone with USB receiver
 - capacitive thread to trigger the bot
+- WS2812B led strip  strip to show user if treebot is thinking or not `sudo pip3 install adafruit-blinka adafruit-circuitpython-neopixel rpi-ws281x` `sudo "$(which python)" ledStrip.py`

 ## Setup Raspberry Pi v4
 The chatbot uses the latest Rasbian OS (Bookworm) release in which Python v3.11.2 is pre-installed.
 We use `Python 3.11.2` with `pip` as package manager and `virtualenv` to create isolate virtual environments.